joewheaton-org/River-Styles-Workshop/README.md

 # Web Anabranch

+This is just Joe trying to figure out how to parse over his Google Sites.
+This example is from the [River Styles Workshop site](http://riverstyles.joewheaton.org).

 This is just a quick test of the Gitbook Engine

 This site uses [Jekyll](https://jekyllrb.com/) to render markdown and Github Pages to host it.